pimutils/vdirsyncer/docs/supported.rst

 with the same file extension as normal events: ``.ics``.
 All CalDAV servers support synchronizing tasks, vdirsyncer does too.

 - todoman_, a CLI task manager supporting :doc:`vdir <vdir>`.
+Its interface is similar to the ones of Taskwarrior or the todo.txt CLI app.
 You can use :storage:`filesystem` with it.

-  Its interface is similar to the ones of Taskwarrior or the todo.txt CLI app and should be intuitively usable.

 .. _todoman: https://hugo.barrera.io/journal/2015/03/30/introducing-todoman/